nbusseneau/CompatibilityManager/README.md

 So, I'd just like to be able to disable them once and for all, Microsoft please pretty please :((

+#### Why not just use borderless/windowed mode instead?

+I care about optimal performance, and am a smoothness freak.
+Theoretically, games should run smoother in fullscreen than in borderless/windowed mode because the GPU has exclusive control, instead of having to deal with Windows' DWM (Desktop Window Manager) to draw applications in the screen space.
+Unless, of course, when Windows tries to interfere... ¯\\\_(ツ)_/¯

 #### Why isn't it called "Fullscreen Optimizations"™ Manager then?

 Because it does a bit more than that.
 Please don't assume Compatibility Manager's intended behaviour, that triggers me.